 The UroLift System treatment has been found to be a safe and effective treatment for symptoms related to BPH.
-Its risk profile is better than most traditional surgical options, and patients report symptom relief better than reported with medications (add reference).
-In clinical studies, there have been no instances of new, sustained erectile dysfunction or ejaculatory dysfunction.4
+Its risk profile is better than reported for most traditional surgical options, and patients report symptom relief better than reported with medications.4 In the large, pivotal study on the UroLift System, there were no instances of new, sustained erectile dysfunction or ejaculatory dysfunction.4

 We have over 28 peer-reviewed publications demonstrating the UroLift System is safe and effective.
 Improvement in urinary symptoms, as seen through reduction in IPSS (International Prostate Symptom Score), has been consistent across the various studies, showing rapid relief in as early as two weeks and sustained effect to five years.5

 In our clinical studies, the most common side effects are temporary and can include discomfort when urinating, urgency, inability to control the urge, pelvic pain, and some blood in the urine.4 Rare side effects, including bleeding and infection, may lead to a serious outcome and may require intervention.

 See the UroLift System Instructions for Use for more information